LeroyK111/ThunderCross/README.md

 # ThunderCross
-Use the game developed by vue to practice.
-Now it is worrying about developing assets.

-Trial Url:
+Use vue3 + Phaser3 for game development.
+It's hard to find game assets. 😥😥😥

+There are some bugs, please forgive me

+Game Demos: